The House resumed from January 26 consideration of the motion that Bill , be read the second time and referred to a committee.

 It is obvious that the Prime Minister does not like Parliament.
 It is even more obvious that he does not like consulting opposition parties about anything and that what he wants most of all is an election.
 When he had a majority, he could make all kinds of mistakes with impunity.
 Now he has to contend with opposition parties whose members are not as docile as those of his own party, and his convoluted explanations for those gaffes are falling on less forgiving ears.

-A recent example is the fiasco of the appointment of the former governor general.
-Today I called on the to accept responsibility.
+A recent example is the fiasco of the appointment of the former Governor General.
+Today I called for the to accept responsibility.
 Employees who quit their job are not entitled to employment insurance.
-That applies to all workers except for the former governor general, who was hand-picked by the Prime Minister.
+That applies to all workers except for the former Governor General, who was hand-picked by the Prime Minister.
 Friends of the Prime Minister who leave their job get a gold-plated pension.
-The former governor general will get $150,000 a year for life and a similar expense budget, and this is all despite the revelations in the much-anticipated report.
+The former Governor General will get $150,000 a year for life and a similar expense budget, and this is all despite the revelations in the much-anticipated report.
 It has not yet been made public.
 It will be released at the pleasure of the President of the Privy Council, who will decide what will be published in the report and when.
 It is a much-anticipated report.

 In the meantime, we are victims of a totally unacceptable fiasco with this minority government.
 This is truly wilful blindness on the part of the and his cabinet.
 They had to have turned a blind eye when they proceeded with this appointment, otherwise they would have known what happened.
 The Conservatives put an excellent viceregal appointment process in place to avoid this kind of fiasco.
 Unfortunately, the Prime Minister decided to disregard it.
 That was his choice.
 What the Prime Minister wanted took precedence over the health and future of Canadians.
 What Canadians want is to get out of this pandemic.
 They want to be healthy and go back to seeing their friends.
 They want lockdown to end and to get the vaccine the Prime Minister promised to provide them.
 They want a real economic recovery.
 There is nothing about any of that in Bill .